rockbarato/objective-c-style-guide/README.md

 This is a **personal** style guide to write code in Objective-C.

-> As you may notice, this guide is slightly based on [Ray Wenderlich's Objective-C Style Guide](https://github.com/raywenderlich/objective-c-style-guide) with some minor differences.
+> As you may notice, this guide is heavily inspired on [Ray Wenderlich's Objective-C Style Guide](https://github.com/raywenderlich/objective-c-style-guide) with some minor differences.

 ## Table of Contents:
 * [Language](#language)